The-Osint-Toolbox/The-OSINT-Toolbox/README.md

 <br></br>
 I would like to thank the OSINT community who have shared resources openly and freely which has enabled me to build The-OSINT-Toolbox, which then enables me to share with the community.
 <br></br>
-Always remember your own OPSEC!
+I always welcome the OSINT Communities support in keeping these resources up to date and relevant.
+One last thing always remember your own OPSEC!
 <br></br>
 Quick Links
 <br></br>